Estimation and Testing of Forecast Rationality with Many Moments: Introduction

-A lot of research has been devoted to choosing moment conditions \eqref{eq3} in the presence of many possible instruments.
-Built on a trade-off between the $J$-test statistics and the number of moment conditions, \cite{A99} and \cite{AL01} put forth a moment selection criterion, which takes the form of the $J$-test statistics of overidentifying restrictions plus a penalty term that accounts for the number of moment conditions, in order to single out a set of valid moment conditions among all possible choices. \cite{HPS03} develop a model selection criteria for unconditional moment models using generalized empirical likelihood statistics. \cite{L13} suggests a GMM shrinkage procedure for the selection of valid moment conditions by adding a penalty function to the GMM criterion. \cite{CHL18} introduce the adaptive elastic net GMM estimator in large-dimensional models with potentially (locally) invalid moment conditions.
-However, all of the aforementioned research only takes the moment validity into account under the premise that all of the moments are relevant.
-To effectively select the relevant moment conditions, \cite{A02} and \cite{I06} utilize a bootstrap setup relying on Edgeworth expansions. \cite{HIJS07} present a moment selection criterion formed on entropy that can be applied to choose relevant moments. \cite{NB09} propose an $L_2$-Boosting methodology for relevant instrument selection. \cite{LC16} puts forward a LASSO based selection procedure using the $L_1$ penalty to pick out the informative moments. \cite{L16} suggests a statistic, which follows a chi-squared limiting distribution when the estimator of moments covariance matrix converges at the rate $\sqrt{T}$, to test the relevance of moment conditions, where $T$ denotes sample size.
-Nevertheless, each of the above-mentioned approaches is established on the assumption that all candidate\\ moments are valid, which is evidently an undesirable aspect of any forecast evaluation procedure.\looseness=-1
+Considerable research has been dedicated to selecting moment conditions in \eqref{eq3} when faced with numerous potential instruments.
+For instance, \cite{A99} and \cite{AL01} propose a moment selection criterion that combines the $J$-test statistic for overidentifying restrictions with a penalty for the number of moment conditions. \cite{HPS03} develop selection criteria for unconditional moment models using empirical likelihood statistics, while \cite{L13} suggests a GMM shrinkage method by adding a penalty function to the GMM criterion for moment selection.
+Further, \cite{CHL18} introduce the adaptive elastic net GMM estimator tailored for high-dimensional models with potentially invalid moments.
+However, these methods primarily focus on moment validity, assuming all moments are relevant.
+To address relevance, \cite{A02} and \cite{I06} employ a bootstrap approach grounded in Edgeworth expansions, while \cite{HIJS07} present an entropy-based moment selection criterion. \cite{NB09} propose an $L_2$-Boosting technique for selecting relevant instruments, and \cite{LC16} introduces a LASSO-based procedure using the $L_1$ penalty to identify informative moments.
+Nonetheless, each of these approaches operates under the assumption that all candidate moments are valid, an assumption that is problematic for any robust forecast evaluation method.
+Building on the shrinkage procedure proposed by \cite{L13}, \cite{CL15} explore the simultaneous selection of valid and relevant moments using a penalized GMM estimation approach, referred to as P-GMM.
+This method introduces an innovative penalty that accounts for both moment validity and relevance, allowing for adaptive estimation.
+Expanding on this, \cite{BCCHK18} recommend a regularized GMM framework, constructing moment equations \(M(\theta ; \eta)=0\) for the target parameter \(\theta \), conditional on the nuisance parameter \(\eta \), such that the true parameter values satisfy \(M\left(\theta_{0} ; \eta_{0}\right)=0\).
+These two studies demonstrate that P-GMM can effectively select both valid and rele-\\vant moment conditions simultaneously, enhancing the accuracy of GMM estimation.\looseness=-1